- Baked Goods

 - Collection (at least 5 articles)

-Any photograph taken locally within the last 12 months, black and white or color.
-Minimum size must be 5″ x 7″, maximum size 8″ x 10″.
+Any photograph taken in Acton or Boxborough within the last 12 months, black and white or color.
+Minimum size must be 5 in. x 7 in., maximum size 8 in. x 10 in.
 Photographs must be mounted or matted for display, ready to hang.
-Judging will be by people’s choice with a $20 cash prize for adult and for child entries.
+Photos will be judged People’s Choice with a $20 cash First prize for adult and for child entries.